sarugaku/plette/README.rst

     :target: http://plette.readthedocs.io/en/master/?badge=master
     :alt: Documentation Status

-Plette implements Pipfle and Pipfile.lock parsers, generators, and optional validators to let the user work with them in a structured manner.
+Plette implements Pipfile and Pipfile.lock parsers, generators, and optional validators to let the user work with them in a structured manner.